-I) CARTAGENA PROTOCOL RATIFICATION: BiH is party to the Cartagena Biosafety Protocol.
+- l) CARTAGENA PROTOCOL RATIFICATION: BiH is party to the Cartagena Biosafety Protocol.
 It was ratified on October 1, 2009, and it entered into force on December 31, 2009.
-The country's necessary legal, administrative and other measures for the implementation of the Protocol are partially in place, and a mechanism for budgetary allocations for operating its national biosafety framework is missing.
+The country's necessary legal, administrative, and other measures for the implementation of the Protocol are partially in place, and a mechanism for budgetary allocations for operating its national biosafety framework is missing.
 Detection and identification of living modified organisms are done to some extent, but there is a lack of proper risk assessment and risk management, as well as information exchange and data management.
-There is no mechanism addressing emergency measures in case of unintentional transboundary movements, and public awareness and education on biosafety are missing.

-m) INTERNATIONAL TREATIES/FORUMS: The country does not actively participate in discussions related to GE plants within the International Plant Protection Convention (IPPC) or the Codex Alimentarius (Codex).

-n) RELATED ISSUES: No additional information.
+There is no mechanism addressing emergency measures in case of unintentional transboundary movements, and public awareness and education on biosafety are missing. - m) INTERNATIONAL TREATIES/FORUMS: The country does not actively participate in discussions related to GE plants within the International Plant Protection Convention (IPPC) or the Codex Alimentarius (Codex).
+BiH has been also a member of: United Nations Food and Agriculture Organization (FAO), the European and Mediterranean Plant Protection Organization (EPPO), and the International Union for the Protection of New Varieties of Plants (UPOV). - n) RELATED ISSUES: No additional information.